International Foundation in Humanities and Law

 Why apply for the International Foundation programme?

-- Guaranteed offer of a place on the first year of an undergraduate degree at UEA (subject to meeting the specified entry requirements).
+- A guaranteed route to Year 1 of an undergraduate degree at UEA (subject to meeting the specified entry requirements).

 Course options available

 - International Foundation (3 terms) - this is the standard option, suitable for most students.